joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // will cause jsonschema2pojo to <strong>indiscriminately delete the entire contents of the target
   // directory (all files and folders)</strong> before it begins generating sources. removeOldOutput = false

+  // A class that extends org.jsonschema2pojo.rules.RuleFactory and will be used to
+  // create instances of Rules used for code generation. customRuleFactory = com.MyCustomRuleFactory

   // The character encoding that should be used when writing the generated Java source files outputEncoding = 'UTF-8'